eliztmq/42Singapore/Born2beroot/README.md

 21. crontab file: sudo crontab -u root -e
 22. stop script for cron: sudo /etc/init.d/cron stop
 23. start the script: sudo /etc/init.d/cron start

+#Script
+1. wc -l (counts the line of the output)
+2. awk (processes data based on text files) e.g. awk'$1 == "Mem:" (compare if first work of a row is equal to Mem:) || {print $3} (prints the third word of that row)
+3. grep -v "/boot" (means to exclude lines that contain the following) -meant for storing boot related files and does not contribute directly to overall disk space usage-
+4. tail -1 (produce output only on the last line)
+5. ss -ta shows only TCP connections (responsible for establishing, managing and terminating connections between computers over a network)